cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

   -h, --help             show this help message and exit

 Actions:
-  Specifies the compilation type to be performed
+  Specifies the type of processing to be performed

-  ACTION                 Type of compilation
+  ACTION                 Type of processing
     cm (compile-mindcode)
                          Compile a mindcode source file into text mlog file. cs (compile-schema)  Compile a schema definition file into binary msch file.